miguelmota/ethereum-development-with-go-book/en/client/README.md

 Setting up the Ethereum client in Go is very simply.
 Import the `ethclient` go-ethereum package and initialize it by calling `Dial` which accepts a provider URL.

 You can connect to the infura gateway if you don't have an existing client.
-Infura manages a bunch of Ethereum [geth and parity] nodes that are trusted and reliable and lowers the entry to barrier for newcomers when it comes to plugging into the Ethereum network.
+Infura manages a bunch of Ethereum [geth and parity] nodes that are secure, reliable, scalable and lowers the entry to barrier for newcomers when it comes to plugging into the Ethereum network.

 ```go
 client, err := ethclient.Dial("https://mainnet.infura.io")